olrchhlm/WooCommerce-Generate-Content/README.md

 # WooCommerce-Generate-Content
-A WordPress Plugin that generates content for a WooCommerce onlineshop.
+A simple WordPress Plugin that generates content for testing-purposes for a WooCommerce onlineshop.

 ## How to use
 1. Install Plugin